jimmy-james/react-form-validators/README.md

       errorNode = <p>{ errorMsg }</p>
     }

-    /* the node below will render only if the method returns a message */ return (
+    /* the errorNode below will render only if the method returns a message */ return (
       <div>
         <input onChange={ this.handleChange } value={ this.state } />